top of page

 Life-size models

-Immersive films and photo shows, animated films for kids
+Immersive films and photo shows, animated videos for kids and Q&A films with scientists

 Hands-on-elements and interactive stations